SHT31 / SHT31-D / GY-SHT31 / SI7021 Temperature and Humidity Sensor

 Solution: Verify that the sensor model supports the desired temperature range.
 If the sensor is appropriate, review the data conversion logic in the code to ensure it correctly handles negative values.

-Issue: Attempting to compile code results in the error message: 'Wire1' was not declared in this scope
+Issue: Attempting to compile code results in the error message: 'Wire1' was not declared in this scope.

 Possible causes include the use of code intended for a different microcontroller that supports multiple I2C interfaces, while the current microcontroller does not.

 Solution: Modify the code to use the appropriate I2C interface for your microcontroller.
-For instance, replace instances of Wire1
+For instance, replace instances of Wire1 with Wire if only one I2C interface is available.

-Issue: The SHT31 sensor is not detected at the expected I2C address 0x44
+Issue: The SHT31 sensor is not detected at the expected I2C address 0x44 or 0x45, leading to communication failures.

 Possible causes include incorrect wiring of the address pin or improper sensor initialization.

-Solution: Verify the connection of the address pin (ADDR) to set the desired I2C address: connecting to GND sets the address to 0x44
+Solution: Verify the connection of the address pin (ADDR) to set the desired I2C address: connecting to GND sets the address to 0x44, while connecting to VCC sets it to 0x45.
+Ensure the code matches the configured address and that the sensor is properly initialized.

 Debugging Tips